 Summary: Key Takeaways

 All in all, the United Kingdom is attractive to investors from overseas.
-One of the oldest and largest financial centres in the world, it is where quite a few corporations choose to operate.
+One of the oldest and largest financial centers in the world, it is where quite a few corporations choose to operate.
 As the local financial market is liquid and relatively stable, the appeal to foreign players is clear.

 However, the latest political changes and the Brexit turmoil have caused damage.
 In addition, the economic system is highly dependent on consumers.
 As a consequence, commodity prices and consumer credit may cause significant changes.
 It may thus be concluded that the country is facing serious risks.
 These should be weighed up carefully.